My ten books, listed below

 Honorable Mention, Emily Toth Award (Women's Caucus, Popular Culture

 Association, American Culture Association), 1992.

-Order a personalized, signed copy by emailing me: stephanie (at) stephaniegolden dot net.
+Available in online used book stores, or order a personalized, signed new copy by emailing me: stephanie (at) stephaniegolden dot net.

 Under the Mask: A Guide to Feeling Secure and Comfortable During Anesthesia and Surgery, by James E. Cottrell, M.D., with Stephanie Golden